fastify/deepmerge/README.md

 console.log(result) // [1, 2, 3, 4, 5, 6]
 ```

-To overwrite the default behaviour regarding merging Arrays, you can provide a function to the
+To overwrite the default behavior regarding merging Arrays, you can provide a function to the
 `mergeArray` option of the deepmerge-function.
 The function provided to `mergeArray`
 gets an options-parameter passed, which is an Object containing the following keys and values.